woodmc10/predicting-mass-spec/README.md

 ## Data Cleaning
 ### Labeling Samples
-The data from the instrument was combine with the list of positives to provide a label for each data point.
-The analyte name and sample number for each data point was compared to a list of reported positives from the lab.
-Points that were reported positive were labeled with a 1 and samples that were not reported were labeled with a 0.
+The data from the instrument was combine with the list of reported results to provide a label for each data point.
+The analyte name and sample number for each data point was compared to a list of reported results from the lab.
+Points that were reported were labeled with a 1 and samples that were not reported were labeled with a 0.

 ### Screening Negatives
 After inspecting the initial data it became clear that most of the non-reported samples did not have integrated peaks in the chromatogram window.
 This happens when the software does not find any peak above the noise threshold set in the method.
-The resulting row of data will contain zeros for every column that describes the integrated peak.
+The resulting row of data will contain zeros for every feature that describes the integrated peak.
 Since this was typical of 98% of the non-reported results a model would be able to predict a negative result based on these zeros and still have very high accuracy.
 To avoid this problem, all the rows where a peak was not integrated were dropped.

 |     | Sample Name   | Sample Type   | Analyte Peak Name   |   Analyte Peak Area (counts) |   Analyte Peak Height (cps) |   Analyte Retention Time (min) |   Analyte Expected RT (min) |   Analyte Centroid Location (min) |   Analyte Start Scan |   Analyte Start Time (min) |   Analyte Stop Scan |   Analyte Stop Time (min) |   Analyte Peak Width (min) |   Area Ratio |   Height Ratio |   Analyte Peak Width at 50% Height (min) |   Analyte Slope of Baseline (%/min) |   Analyte Peak Asymmetry |   Analyte Integration Quality |   Relative Retention Time |
 |----:|:--------------|:--------------|:--------------------|-----------------------------:|----------------------------:|-------------------------------:|----------------------------:|----------------------------------:|---------------------:|---------------------------:|--------------------:|--------------------------:|---------------------------:|-------------:|---------------:|-----------------------------------------:|------------------------------------:|-------------------------:|------------------------------:|--------------------------:|